jossives/p210/syllabus.md

 Notes:

 * You must pass both part A and part B to pass the course.
 If you receive a score below 50% on one part, the weighting of the other part will drop to 0, resulting in a failing grade.
-* The assignments and quizzes will not be equally weighted as their lengths and complexities will vary.
 * The marking of your work will be done by a combination of: 1) automated tools 2) TA-power and 3) peer evaluation.
 If you have any concerns regarding any of your marked work, including grading mistakes on our part, please let me know by email within one week of receiving the marked work.
 * You will be required to evaluate some of the work of your classmates.

 Grading scheme flexibility

-* Clicker questions will not count for marks
+* Clicker questions will not count for marks.
-* We will automatically drop your three lowest group activity scores.
+* We will automatically drop your three lowest scores for in-class group activities.
 * We will drop your lowest quiz score.
 * For all other course content, you can request one-week extensions for up to 20% of that type of coursework (mini-projects, assignments, reading quizzes, etc) without needing to provide documentation or needing to apply for academic concessions.
 * For academic concessions beyond any of situations described above, appropriate documentation or correspondence from an advisor will be required.
 Please note that academic concessions may be granted for events falling under the categories of conflicting responsibilities, medical circumstances, or those that require compassionate grounds.
 Please see the UBC calendar entry on Academic Concession for further details.